Introduction

 Contact and support

-We do not provide support for running or configuring LibreNMS for your particular use-case.
+We do not provide support for running or configuring LibreNMS for your particular use-case, unless you have a support plan (only available in Azure).
 If you need help, we recommend reaching out to the official community support channels.